Legobas/mqtt4rclone/README.md

 All the `sync/*` commands **will be started as jobs**, MQTT4Rclone will add `"_async":true` to the json message.

+The local path in the docker container is `/data`.
+This path has to be used in the commands sent to rclone (see examples).

 ## Examples

 ```